Noisy Computing of the Threshold Function: Detailed Proof of Theorem

 With the termination rule, it readily follows that the number of queries made by the algorithm is always at most $(1+o(1))\frac{n\log\frac{k}{\delta}}{\DKL}$.
 Let $X$ denote the total number of queries made by the $n$ executions of the \textsc{SafeCheckBit} algorithm.
 Because the number of queries made by each execution of the \textsc{SafeCheckBit} algorithm is independent of one another, we have By Chebyshev's inequality, we have

 where the last two equalities hold true under the assumption that $\delta\ge n^{-1+\eps}$ for some positive constant $\eps$.
-Hence, by the union bound and Lemma~\ref{lemma:error-prob-threshold}, the error probability of the proposed fixed-length algorithm is at most $(2+o(1))\delta$.
-This proves the achievability part of Corollary~\ref{cor:fixed-length}.
+Hence, by the union bound and Lemma~\ref{lemma:error-prob-threshold}, the error probability of the proposed fixed-length algorithm is at most $(3+o(1))\delta$.
+This proves Corollary~\ref{cor:fixed-length} for the regime $k\le\frac{n}{\log n}$.